 The superior lighting usually knocks out first-time viewers.
 The enormously talented John Alton put his lighting theories to practical use, making complicated setups look simple.
-He was also at home in dramatic Technicolor (An American in Paris, Slightly Scarlet), but excelled at noir lighting that never looks forced or by the book.
+Also at home with dramatic Technicolor (An American in Paris, Slightly Scarlet), he excelled at noir lighting that never looks forced or by the book.
 Venetian blinds are a noir given, but it’s safe to say that nobody used Venetian blinds like Alton.
 He makes bland exteriors and post office interiors look interesting without gimmicks.
 An interrogation scene with some young punks has just the right mix of dawn’s light peeking through the window.
 He surrounds Richard Basehart with cold, deterministic pools of light and darkness.
 That subterranean conclusion (helped by excellent sound effects) is a hellish limbo-world.

 The film did big things for its key talent.
 Richard Basehart bounced to major studio work not long afterward.
 Bit player Jack Webb also moved on to bigger fish — starring in his own radio show, Dragnet.
 He Walked by Night is clearly the template for Dragnet, and the similarities aren’t difficult to see, especially the opening narration and the emphasis on dogged investigation work.